 Conference Overseer: Jo Asuncion, University of Windsor

-Media & IT: Naomi Pelkey, Mark Gryn, Srabanti Chitte, University of Windsor
+Media & IT: Naomi Pelkey, Mark Gryn, Srabanti Chitte, Lionel Beaudoin, University of Windsor

 All registrations, except Last Minute, include Banquet and the Shuttle Bus to and from TBD.